-- A course on "Database Management Systems" - Knowledge on probability and statistics
+- 1. A course on "Database management systems" - 2.
+Knowledge of probability and statistics

-- Understand methods for mining frequent patterns, associations, and correlations. - Study methods for data classification and prediction, and data-clustering approaches. - Understand mining various types of data such as spatial, textual, multimedia, streams.
+- 1. Understand the data preprocessing methods. - 2.
+Presents methods for mining frequent patterns, associations, and correlations. - 3.
+Describes methods for data classification and prediction - 4.
+Explore the data clustering approaches. - 5.
+It covers mining various types of data stores such as spatial, textual, multimedia, streams.